 Floyd is no stranger to challenges on the bike, having completed the Cape Argus in Cape Town, South Africa every year since 2014.
 He joined the CRCA midway through the 2016 racing season, and in his first season with DJR, he plans to beef up his race schedule and go after some upgrade points.

 Brook connected with his now DJ teammates while riding in Dutchess County, where he lives.
 After a short foray into triathlons, he has settled in to race on his bike and will be working in the pack to put himself and his teammates in position for the win.

 Raphael consistently found the top ten on his way through Cat 5 in 2017, earning his upgrade into Cat 4 and a spot on the team in the process.
 He is a lifelong cyclist, supported by his wife and brand new son, and we're thrilled he'll racing in our kit now.

 Scott started his cycling career in 2013 when he joined the New York Cycle Club's SIG program.
 One thing led to another and in 2015 he was a leader in the SIG program and he did his first races with CRCA.
 He started his 2017 DJR season with a Cat 4 upgrade, gaining the needed points in the bitter cold of the Grant's Tomb Crit. in 2018 he'll be based in Boston, and proudly representing DJR in MA.

 Oliver is our mountain bike specialist, with the wins and podiums to prove it, who also can’t get enough of the long and hilly races on the road.
 He’s been a part of DJR since meeting Dave in 2012, and credits Dave with teaching him to race.

 Another longtime member of DJR, Nigel began racing mountain bikes in the mid '90s and made the switch to the road in 2010.
-Now he’s the brains behind our sponsors Nobletree Coffee, and balances this with family life and cycling.
+He splits his time between Brooklyn and rural life in Bovinia, and is our resident coffee expert.